FrAllard/unifi-ddns/README.md

    - **Password:** Cloudflare User API Token *(not an Account API Token)*
    - **Server:** `<worker-name>.<worker-subdomain>.workers.dev/update?ip=%i&hostname=%h`
      *(Omit `https://`)*
+     *In case you are behind NAT and would like to update your record using the CF-Connecting-IP, replace the parameter `ip=%i` with `ip=auto`*

 ## 🛠️ **Testing & Troubleshooting**